ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 ## Next steps

-Your Gram MCP server is now published on the official MCP Registry, making it discoverable to developers worldwide.
+You have now published your Gram MCP server on the official MCP Registry, making it discoverable to developers worldwide.
-To maintain and further improve your MCP server you can:
+To maintain and further improve your MCP server, you can:

 - Automate publishing with [GitHub Actions workflows](https://github.com/modelcontextprotocol/registry/blob/main/docs/guides/publishing/github-actions.md)
-- Refine tool definitions and use [tool variations](/concepts/tool-variations) to help LLMs better understand and invoke them accurately.
+- Refine tool definitions and use [tool variations](/concepts/tool-variations) to help LLMs better understand and invoke them accurately